16.1 Communications

 Regardless of immigration status, UW wants all students to know that you belong here and are an integral part of the UW campus community.

-As a University of Wisconsin law student, you are entitled to all resources provided by and through the University of Wisconsin system.
-For information, see our DACA/Undocumented Students page or download the DACA/Undocumented Students Informational PDF.
+As a University of Wisconsin Law School student, you are entitled to all resources provided by and through the University of Wisconsin system.

 Lock Icon